 …. ignored everything she knew about me and continued one of the roughest patterns in my life.

 After becoming intimately familiar with my life story which was full of me settling and putting other’s needs first, she condescendingly told me I needed to learn to compromise.
 The thing I needed to settle on?
-I was moving and, out of the blue, she suggested I may, for no apparent reason need to live in the far-flung suburbs.
+I was moving and, out of the blue, she suggested I may, for no apparent reason need to live in the far-flung suburbs rather than the city I had waited two years to move to.
 There was no reason this was true.
 She literally just continued a lifelong pattern of people telling me that the reasonable things I’m trying to achieve were unreasonable for me.

 Now, your therapist may not always say stuff you like and they may deliver some tough love but if you find yourself in a situation where your therapist is forcefully expressing their opinion and it feels like they are actively rooting against you, those are big red flags.
 This happened in the first month or two of seeing this woman and I was in such bad shape that I didn’t see the giant flashing warning sign there.